KamalNayanTiwary/Bank-Loan-Report-Dashboard----SQL-Excel-Power-BI/README.md

 - **Overview Dashboard** – Monthly trends, regional performance (state), term analysis, purpose of loans, employment length, and home ownership insights
 - **Details Dashboard** – Loan-level data table with filters (State, Grade, Loan Status) for drill-down analysis

-⚠️ **Note:** The dashboard size is comparatively larger than usual.
-For the best experience, reduce the view to **70%** in Power BI Service — this way you can clearly see all visuals and enjoy exploring the dashboard.

 🔗 You can explore it **Live** here: [View Dashboard](#)

 ---